 You can’t possibly imagine what I found today! 😍

 Back in 2008 I wrote a set of lectures on C++ and OOP for my uni, and never published them anywhere.
 Until today.

-Continue reading “C++ From The Past – I found C++ and OOP lectures I wrote back from 2008!”
+Continue reading “C++ From The Past – I found C++ and OOP lectures I wrote in 2008!”